ImperialCollegeLondon/PyProBE/docs/source/user_guide/introduction.rst

    experiments.

 4. Host a library of post processing methods
-    PyProBE's :mod:`method <~pyprobe.methods>` framework enables further analysis of battery data, maintaining compatibility with the PyProBE data format and plotting tools while ensuring functions are simply defined, portable and tested.
+    PyProBE's :mod:`~pyprobe.analysis` module contains classes and methods to perform further analysis of battery data.
+It is designed to maintain compatibility with the PyProBE data format and plotting tools while ensuring functions are simply defined, portable and tested.

-    It is easy to write your own method.
+    It is easy to contribute to the analysis module.
 See the :ref:`guidance <contributing_to_the_analysis_module>` and `contributing guidelines <https://github.com/ImperialCollegeLondon/PyProBE/blob/main/CONTRIBUTING.md>`_.

 PyProBE Structure